-Winners from our Mozo Experts Choice Awards are designed to highlight the products that offer great value to customers and are chosen by our expert judges, while winners for our Mozo People’s Choice Awards are selected by everyday Aussies.
+Winners from our Mozo Experts Choice Awards are designed to highlight the products that offer great value to customers and are chosen by our expert judges.
+Winners for our Mozo People’s Choice Awards, on the other hand, are selected by everyday Aussies.

 For additional info on the awards and methodology:

-The NBN stands for the national broadband network and is now how we get internet supplied to our homes.
+NBN stands for national broadband network, and it is one way that we can get internet supplied to our homes.
 Between 2009 and 2020, every household across the country was required to switch to the NBN network, as instructed by the Australian government.